pkp/ops-user-guide/en/authoring.md

 1. [Make a Submission](authoring#make-submission)
 1. [Track your Submission](authoring#track-submission)

-When logged in to OJS as an author, you will see two panels: My Assigned and My Authored.
-If you have never submitted to this journal, both panels will be empty.
-For more detailed information, see [Learning OJS 3: Authoring](https://docs.pkp.sfu.ca/learning-ojs/en/authoring).
+When logged in to OPS as an author, you will see two panels: My Queue and Archives.
+If you have never submitted to this server, both panels will be empty.
+For more detailed information, see [Learning OPS: Making a Submission](https://docs.pkp.sfu.ca/learning-ops/en/editorial-workflow#making-a-submission).

 ## <a name="author-actions"></a>Author Actions
 To the right of your screen, choose New Submission to begin a new submission.

 ## <a name="make-submission"></a>Make a Submission